rohan-deshpande/northwest/readme.md

 ##### Woking with `webpack`

 Many seeds that use `webpack` will auto launch your app in the browser when you `npm run start`.
-As NW.js is now your app shell, this can be annoying, you may also be using Node APIs that are not available in the browser (`fs` etc.,) so there's not really much point developing in the browser at this point.
+As NW.js is now your app shell, this can get annoying.
+Since you may also be using Node APIs that are not available in the browser (`fs` etc.,) there's not really much point developing in the browser at this point.
 Therefore if your seed has a way to disable this, it's probably a good idea to do so.
 Here's a quick reference for disabling it in some seeds that might use this functionality;

 ###### `create-react-app`